UPMC Children's Hospital of Pittsburgh

 UPMC Children's Hospital of Pittsburgh (CHP), popularly known simply as Children's, is part of the University of Pittsburgh Medical Center and the only hospital in Greater Pittsburgh dedicated solely to the care of infants, children, teens and young adults through around age 26.
 UPMC Children's also sometimes treats older adults that require pediatric care.
 The hospital is affiliated with the University of Pittsburgh School of Medicine and features a state-verified level 1 pediatric trauma center, one of four in the state.
 CHP also has a rooftop helipad for urgent transport of pediatric patients.
-UPMC Children's Hospital is a nationally & regionally ranked Children's Hospital.
+UPMC Children's Hospital is a nationally and regionally ranked Children's Hospital.

 Care is provided by more than 700 board-certified pediatricians and pediatric specialists.
 Children's also provides primary care, specialty care, and urgent care at over 40 locations throughout the Pittsburgh region, as well as clinical specialty services throughout western Pennsylvania at regional health care facilities.